VenkiPhy6/oalexdump/README.md

  	- If you are running into errors in this step, you may want to make sure that the Docker containers are running.
 Run `docker ps` and see if the two containers are up and running.
 If not, see previous step.
 9. In the Docker terminal from previous step, run `psql -h postgres -d openalex -U oalexer` and type the passwrod specified in the Dockerfile (by default it is: alexandria).
 10. In the Docker terminal from previous step, run `\i scripts/00_openalex-pg-schema.sql`
+	- This script will create a set of tables that matches the schema [shown in the docs](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database/postgres-schema-diagram).
 	- Please read step 1 of the [documentation from OpenAlex](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database#step-1-create-the-schema).
 12. In the Docker terminal from previous step, run `python3 ./scripts/01_flatten-openalex-jsonl.py`
 	- This script will take the json files from `openalex_snapshot` folder, turn it into compressed csv files, and put them in the `csv_files` folder.
+ 	- This take quite a while to run.
+So be patient.
+If you are in a hurry, you may want to parallelize the script or simply split the script into multiple parts and run them all simultaneously.
  	- Please read step 2 of the [documentation from OpenAlex](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database#step-2-convert-the-json-lines-files-to-csv)
-  	- Now wait - for a long time!
-If you are in a hurry, you may want to parallelize the script (which I haven't done!)
-13. In the Docker terminal from previous step, run `\i scripts/02_copy-openalex-csv.sql`
+13. In the Docker terminal from the previous step, run `\i scripts/02_copy-openalex-csv.sql`
 	- Please read step 3 of the [documentation from OpenAlex](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database#step-3-load-the-csv-files-to-the-database)
- 	- For me this was by far the most time consuming process!
+ 	- For me this was by far the most time consuming step!
 It all depends on the read/write speeds of your HDD/SSD.
-If you are in a hurry, I'd recommend prioritizing the tables you are most interested in by editing the `02_copy-openalex-csv.sql` script by putting them first.
-That way, you can potentially do some analysis while the rest of the tables continue to load.
+If you are in a hurry, I'd recommend prioritizing the tables you are most interested in by editing the `02_copy-openalex-csv.sql` script to put the priority tables up top.
+That way, as soon as your top tables are done, you can do some analysis while the rest of the tables continue to load.

+You are done!
+As an optional step, create more indices as you see fit to speed up your specific query.

-Here are the steps I followed in creating this repository:
+As a note-to-self, I also write down the steps I followed in creating this repository:
 I followed the OpenAlex documentation.
 Specifically, the ['Download to your machine' guide](https://docs.openalex.org/download-all-data/download-to-your-machine) first and then the ['Load to your relational database' guide](https://docs.openalex.org/download-all-data/upload-to-your-database/load-to-a-relational-database).

 1. I created this repository and cloned it to a local directory.
 Everything that follows was done with a terminal in that local directory (So `cd` to the directory).